scottongithub/m2c/readme.md

 # Overview
-Takes a MIDI file as input and outputs the corrosponding config statements to get it to play on Omnitik routers
+Takes a MIDI file as input and outputs the corresponding config statements to get it to play on Omnitik routers

 # Usage
 Uses the music21 library from MIT